pytorch/pytorch/CONTRIBUTING.md

 PyTorch will host documentation previews at `https://docs-preview.pytorch.org/<pr number>/` once the `pytorch_python_doc_build` GitHub Actions job has completed on your PR.
-You can visit that page directly or find its link the automated Dr. CI comment on your PR.
+You can visit that page directly or find its link in the automated Dr. CI comment on your PR.

 ### Adding documentation tests